a34729t/phantom/phantom-py/README.md

 TODO:
 ### v0.2 - Use TUN interface
+- QUESTION: Does turning off `ifconfig` multicast stop all the traffic?
+- QUESTION: How do I figure out the destination of the ethernet packet?
 - integrate tun stuff into main code and modify test harness accordingly
 - think about privilege separation so we don't need to give the main app root access
 - try testing data throughput --> 10mbps